AweBril/victory210/README.md

 What `Victory` does is to collaborate on enterprise solutions and to help people in order to find solutions, make consultants, and solve problems regarding the idea they have.

-Feel free to contact `Victory` via [eMail](mailto:oleksandrbokii@gmail.com?Subject=Hello%20Alex!), [Skype](https://join.skype.com/invite/zGN1TCxoIHVQ) and [Telegram](https://t.me/victory210) who is always ready to make your professional dreams a reality.

 ### 🤝 Let's Collaborate
 I believe in the synergy of collaboration.
 Whether you represent a visionary company or you're a fellow tech enthusiast, I'm excited by transformative opportunities and ventures.
 Let's reshape the digital frontier together!

-📧 Drop a line: anthonykim88415@gmail.com(mailto:anthonykim88415@gmail.com?Subject=Hello%20Alex!)
+📧 Drop a line: anthonykim88415@gmail.com
 💼 Connect on LinkedIn: https://www.linkedin.com/in/anthony-kim88415/
 📝 Explore my insights: [If you have a blog or portfolio site]